timothywcrane/RTFM/README.md

 # RTFM - Read The Frigging Manual
  ![RTFM](https://github.com/timothywcrane/RTFM/blob/main/rtfm.png?raw=true)

-## RTFM is a simple bash script

-## It creates a frigging system manual for you.
+## RTFM creates a frigging system manual for you.

 ## No more excuses.